Implementation details: From the original Transformer to GPT

 • Embedding is not scaled before adding to positional encoding (PE)

 • But in GPT, PE is learned.
-Therefore, PE and input_embeds can be of similar scale.
+Therefore, PE and input embeddings can be of similar scale.

 python